jnuho/jnuho.github.io/articles/k8s.md

       nodePort: 30510
 ```

-- Using Ingress -> internal Service
+2. Using Ingress → internal Service (e.g. `myapp-internal-service`)
+  - internal service has no `nodePort` and the type should be `type: ClusterIP`
   - must be valid domain address
   - map domain name to Node's IP address, which is the entrypoint
     - (one of the nodes or could be a host machine outside the cluster)